Kosovo: United Nations administration

-Provisional self-government

 In November 2001, the Organization for Security and Co-operation in Europe supervised the first elections for the Assembly of Kosovo.
-After that election, Kosovo's political parties formed an all-party unity coalition and elected Ibrahim Rugova as president and Bajram Rexhepi (PDK) as Prime Minister.
+After that election, Kosovo's political parties formed an all-party unity coalition and elected Ibrahim Rugova as president and Bajram Rexhepi (PDK) as prime minister.
 After Kosovo-wide elections in October 2004, the LDK and AAK formed a new governing coalition that did not include PDK and Ora.
-This coalition agreement resulted in Ramush Haradinaj (AAK) becoming Prime Minister, while Ibrahim Rugova retained the position of President.
+This coalition agreement resulted in Ramush Haradinaj (AAK) becoming prime minister, while Ibrahim Rugova retained the position of president.
 PDK and Ora were critical of the coalition agreement and have since frequently accused that government of corruption.

 Parliamentary elections were held on 17 November 2007.
 After early results, Hashim Thaçi who was on course to gain 35 per cent of the vote, claimed victory for PDK, the Democratic Party of Kosovo, and stated his intention to declare independence.
-Thaçi formed a coalition with current president Fatmir Sejdiu's Democratic League which was in second place with 22 percent of the vote.
+Thaçi formed a coalition with president Fatmir Sejdiu's Democratic League which was in second place with 22 per cent of the vote.
 The turnout at the election was particularly low.
 Most members of the Serb minority refused to vote.